bzaar/prolog/README.md

  some natural language constructs are naturally left-recursive ("my brother's best mate's birthday party") and any ISO-compliant Prolog is guaranteed to crash with a stack overflow on such input.
 Another round of googling brought me a solution, see the section on "Accommodating left recursion in top-down parsing" in the [Wikipedia article on left recursion](http://en.wikipedia.org/wiki/Left_recursion#Accommodating_left_recursion_in_top-down_parsing).
+The solution is to rewrite your grammar/Prolog program so that it is no longer left-recursive.
- See also this nice article: [Adding recursive rules](http://www.learnprolognow.org/lpnpage.php?pagetype=html&pageid=lpn-htmlse29#x47-670007.2).
+ See also this nice article: [Adding recursive rules](http://www.learnprolognow.org/lpnpage.php?pagetype=html&pageid=lpn-htmlse29#x47-670007.2) where they say:
-[TODO: finish this.]
+> the solution is satisfactory.
+But it leaves something to be desired from a linguistic perspective.
+The DCG that looped was at least faithful to the linguistic intuitions about the structure of sentences made using *and , but* , and *or*.
+The new DCG imposes an additional layer of structure that is motivated by processing rather than linguistic considerations; we are no longer simply turning grammars into Prolog.

+Isn't that something that can be handled by the Prolog engine?

 ## What makes XProlog different